Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 258,071 people, 110,549 houses or apartments, and a median cost of homes of $74,514, house prices in Buffalo are some of the most affordable in New York as well as the nation.
+With a population of 256,902, 110,549 total housing units (homes and apartments), and a median house value of $76,195, house prices in Buffalo are some of the most affordable in New York as well as the nation.

 Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Buffalo, accounting for 47.63% of the city's housing units.
 Other types of housing that are prevalent in Buffalo include single-family detached homes ( 33.06%), large apartment complexes or high rise apartments ( 16.28%), and a few row houses and other attached homes ( 2.82%).
 Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 The most prevalent building size and type in Buffalo are three and four bedroom dwellings.
 The city has a mixture of owners and renters, with 40.05% owning and 59.95% renting.